TREASURIES-Yields hit highest levels since December 2019 after jobs report

 By David Randall

-The gains, which pushed the unemployment rate down to 4.0%, were well above the 150,000 jobs economists polled by Reuters had forecast and pointed to strength in the U.S. economy despite the impact of the Omicron coronavirus variant.
+The gains were well above the 150,000 jobs economists polled by Reuters had forecast and pointed to strength in the U.S. economy despite the impact of the Omicron coronavirus variant.
+The unemployment rate rose to 4.0% from 3.9%.
 L1N2UE33N

 The jobs report followed a surprise decline in the ADP survey of private payrolls on Wednesday.